ttiimmothy/personal-portfolio-website/README.md

 ## License

-The project is licensed under the Mozilla Public License Version 2.0.
+The project is licensed under the Apache License 2.0.